 According to the Canadian Immunization Guide, Seventh Edition (2006) the Institute of Medicine (IOM) rejected any causal association between the vaccines for MMR (measles, mumps and rubella), hepatitis B and influenza vaccines and autism spectrum disorders or demyelinating disorders — including multiple sclerosis.
 Children and adults with these disorders may receive further immunization with MMR, hepatitis B and influenza vaccines, as well as other routinely recommended vaccines, without deferral.
 For more information please visit canada.ca.

-A 2017 systematic review of the published studies of the role of vaccines in the risk of developing MS and or MS relapses found that: there was no change in risk of developing MS after receiving a vaccination against seasonal influenza, hepatitis B, human papillomavirus (HPV), measles-mumps-rubella, variola, tetanus, Bacillus Calmette-Guérin (BCG), polio, or diphtheria; nor was there an increased risk of relapse following vaccination against seasonal influenza.
+A 2017 systematic review of the published studies of the role of vaccines in the risk of developing MS and or MS relapses1 found that: there was no change in risk of developing MS after receiving a vaccination against seasonal influenza, hepatitis B, human papillomavirus (HPV), measles-mumps-rubella, variola, tetanus, Bacillus Calmette-Guérin (BCG), polio, or diphtheria; nor was there an increased risk of relapse following vaccination against seasonal influenza2.
 Decisions about the potential benefits and risks of any given immunization should be made in consultation with your healthcare providers, including your family physician and neurologist.

 The following vaccinations do not have published studies related to their safety in multiple sclerosis.
 Please discuss these vaccinations with your physician and neurologist: meningitis, typhoid, hepatitis A, pertussis and Japanese encephalitis.